 For the past years, red light therapy has proven to be effective in treating several medical conditions.
 These claims are backed up by studies and clinical trials, ensuring the safety and efficacy of this regimen.
-Red light therapy also aids in handling the most sensitive and most precious part of your body, your eyes.
+Red light therapy also aids in handling the most sensitive and most precious part of your body – the eyes.

 Red light therapy is a safe, natural, and non-invasive treatment for many medical conditions and disorders, including your eyes.
 Unlike other light sources, red light therapy promotes proper function with no known severe side effects.
 Many studies have also proven how red light therapy works for eye health.